kahnwong/karnwong.me/content/now.md

 - Guide teams to cross-collaborate
 - Share how to avoid pitfalls on various stuff
-- Tinkering with home servers (Mac Mini 2018 & Intel NUC)
+- Deploy stuff to home servers (Mac Mini 2018 & Intel NUC)
-- Cranking out golang CLI apps
+- Crank out golang CLI apps
-- Tinkering with Rust for funsies
+- Use Rust for production data workloads
-- I found out I like managing people

 Updated 2024-10-14